 In accordance with our simple, transparent and sustainable business strategy, our risk strategy is a conservative one.
-By following a consistent group-wide approach to managing risks, the aim is to ensure that the liquidity and capital adequacy of the group and each individual bank continues to be appropriate at all times no matter if external conditions are volatile, as well as to achieve steady results.
+By following a consistent group-wide approach to managing risks, the aim is to ensure that the liquidity and capital adequacy of the group and each individual bank continues to be appropriate at all times, as well as to achieve steady results.